Central African Empire: Overthrow

 By January 1979, French support for Bokassa had eroded after riots in Bangui led to a massacre of civilians.
-Between 17 and 19 April, a number of high school students were arrested after they had protested against wearing the expensive, government-required school uniforms; an estimated 100 were killed.
+Between 17 and 19 April, a number of high school students were arrested after they had protested against wearing the expensive, government-required school uniforms; an estimated 100 were killed in the Ngaragba Prison massacre.

 Emperor Bokassa personally participated in the massacre, where he was reported beating dozens of children to death with his own cane.
-The massive press coverage which followed the deaths of the students opened the way for a successful coup which saw French troops in Operation Barracuda restore former president David Dacko to power while Bokassa was away in Libya meeting with Gaddafi on 20 September 1979.
+The massive press coverage which followed the deaths of the students opened the way for a successful coup which saw French troops in Operation Caban and subsequently Operation Barracuda restore former president David Dacko to power while Bokassa was away in Libya meeting with Muammar Gaddafi on 20 September 1979.

 Bokassa's overthrow by the French government was called "France's last colonial expedition" by veteran French diplomat and regime change architect Jacques Foccart.
 François Mitterrand refused to have France intervene in this manner again.
 Operation Barracuda began the night of 20 September and ended early the next morning.
-An undercover commando squad from the French intelligence agency SDECE, joined by the 1st Marine Infantry Parachute Regiment led by Colonel Brancion-Rouge, landed by Transall C-160, and managed to secure Bangui M'Poko International Airport.
-Upon arrival of two more transport aircraft, a message was sent to Colonel Degenne to come in with eight Puma helicopters and Transall aircraft, which took off from N'Djaména military airport in neighbouring Chad.
+An undercover commando squad from the French intelligence agency SDECE, joined by the 1st Marine Infantry Parachute Regiment led by Colonel Brancion-Rouge, landed by Transall transport aircraft, and managed to secure Bangui M'Poko International Airport.
+Upon arrival of two more aircraft, a message was sent to Colonel Degenne to come in with eight Puma helicopters and Transall aircraft, which took off from N'Djaména military airport in neighbouring Chad.

-By 12:30 p.m. on September 21, 1979, the pro-French Dacko proclaimed the fall of the Central African Empire.
-David Dacko remained president until he was overthrown on September 1, 1981, by General André Kolingba.
+By 12:30 p.m. on 21 September 1979, the pro-French Dacko proclaimed the fall of the Central African Empire.
+David Dacko remained president until he was overthrown on 1 September 1981, by General André Kolingba.

-Bokassa died on November 3, 1996, in the Central African Republic.
+Bokassa died on 3 November 1996, in the Central African Republic.
 In 2009, Jean-Serge Bokassa, who was seven years old when the Emperor was overthrown, stated his father's reign was "indefensible".